 You clean surfaces at room temperature

 Heating your tub, sink, and tiles just 10 degrees above normal air temperature can double the effectiveness of alkaline cleansers.
-Fill your tub or sink with the hottest water you can run from the tap and let it sit for a few minutes before scrubbing these areas clean.
+Fill your tub or sink with the hottest water you can run from the tap and let it sit for a few minutes before scrubbing and cleaning bathroom areas.

 You scrub your plastic shower curtains

-Don’t waste any energy scrubbing a shower curtain liner.
+Don’t waste any energy scrubbing a shower curtain liner when cleaning bathroom areas.
 Throw it into the washing machine with a couple of towels, a cup of vinegar, and run for about five minutes.
 Let the towels and curtain soak in the water for an hour before turning the machine back on to finish the cycle.
 Hang to dry.
+Make sure you're not making these cleaning mistakes that are making your home dirtier.

 You use paper towels